 Historic Downtown Globe

 Broad Street is the main street running through Globe’s historic district.
-Many historic buildings and modern businesses as well can be discovered on a walk along this street.
+Many historic buildings and modern businesses can also be discovered on a walk along this street.
 A few examples are:

-The Holy Angels Catholic Church, in existence since 1918, for over 100 years!
+The Holy Angels Catholic Church has existed for over 100 years, since 1918!
 This church, included in the Register of Historic Places, is a beautiful structure with eye-catching stained glass windows.

-Vida e Caffé, a modern-day coffee shop, serving delicious coffees, fantastic pastries, and baked goods.
+Vida e Caffé is a modern-day coffee shop serving delicious coffees, fantastic pastries, and baked goods.
 We enjoyed coffee and pastries here one early morning before heading out to explore the area, and Vida e Caffé appears to be immensely popular with the locals.

 The Old County Sheriff’s Office and Jail, constructed in 1910 and shown above, is a museum offering tours by appointment.
-The building is likely full of ghosts, and many ghost stories are associated with it, and ghost tours are given here.
+The building is likely full of ghosts, and many ghost stories are associated with it.
+Ghost tours are given here.

 The magnificent Cobre Valley Center for the Arts is in the former 1905 Gila County Courthouse.
 It is another Globe building on the National Register of Historic Places.